ebenh/django-flex-user/docs/source/basic_usage.rst

-An email address or phone number can also act as a security token by generating a random password on the server and sending it to the email address or phone number respectively. :mod:`django_flex_user` implements :class:`~django_flex_user.models.otp.EmailToken` and :class:`~django_flex_user.models.otp.PhoneToken` which does just this.
+An email address or phone number can also act as a security token by generating a random password on the server and sending it to the email address or phone number respectively. :mod:`django_flex_user` implements :class:`~django_flex_user.models.otp.EmailToken` and :class:`~django_flex_user.models.otp.PhoneToken` which does just that.
 These modules are used to verify email addresses and phone numbers, as well as to authorize password resets.

 EmailToken
 ++++++++++